 Lake High School located in Uniontown, Ohio, started its GenYes Program consisting of 21 10th-12th grade students.
 Geared up with laptops, each student takes IT college courses focusing on hardware, software, app design, Info Systems and more to help build their skillsets.

-Dabbling in Adobe Premier, Adobe Photoshop and After Effects, students in this program create pre-game video and audio and in-game video and audio.
-This isn’t just limited to the school’s games – students also create content for youth sports, extracurricular events like their National Honor Society projects, as well as staff development.
+Dabbling in Adobe Premier, Adobe Photoshop and After Effects, students in this program create video and audio for game day.
+This isn’t just limited to the school activities – students also create content for youth sports, extracurricular events like their National Honor Society projects, as well as staff development.

-In the two years since owning their scoreboard and video display, the class has received two training sessions from Daktronics.
+Since purchasing their video display, the class has received two training sessions from Daktronics.
 One in-person on branding and another webinar session.
-Students soon began teaching other students how to operate the scoreboard and create content for the display.
+Lake students took it into their own hands from there and began teaching other students how to operate the scoreboard and create content for the display.

 Lake High School dedicated a room to act as a fully functioning green room with video editing equipment and a hands-on technology area.
 Five interactive TVs and lounge seating are available for students and classes to use.